rweigel/stats/hw.md

    * 85% of the cabs in the city are Green and 15% are Blue.
 A witness identified the cab as Blue.
 The court tested the reliability of the witness under the circumstances that existed on the night of the accident and concluded that the witness correctly identified each one of the two colors 80% of the time and failed 20% of the time.

 What is the probability that the cab involved in the accident was Blue rather than Green?
-Use the two approaches (equation- and diagram- based) employed in the example problem related to the breast cancer example covered in class.
+Use the two approaches (equation- and diagram- based) employed in the example problem related to the breast cancer problem covered in class.

 Save your answer as `HW2_2.pdf`.